paldhous/ucb/2015/dataviz/md_raw/class11.md

 This code used dplyr's `rename()` function to rename the variables.
 The data will take a little time to load.
 When it has done so, view the data and examine its structure.

-To finish, save your R script and environment and close RStudio using `RStudio>Quit RStudio` formt he top menu.
+To finish, save your R script and environment and close RStudio using `RStudio>Quit RStudio` from the top menu.

 ### Assignment